aneldev/dyna-ts-react-module-boilerplate/readme.md

 Feel free to clone and fork.

-# Interesting for typescript only module?
+# Interesting for typescript module?

 If you are interesting for **typescript module**, with other words if you want to implement everything like we do here but not exporting directly a react component, check this [dyna-ts-module-boilerplate](https://github.com/aneldev/dyna-ts-module-boilerplate) repo.